Pietot/Lapyrinth/README.md

 - Run the script

-> **Note**: Keep in mind that the lower the step is, the more precision/values ​​you will have, but the longer the script will take, and vice versa if the step is high.<br>
+> **Note**: Keep in mind that the lower the step is, the more precision/values ​​you will have, but the longer the script will take, and vice versa if the step is high.<br><br>
 > These values can change depending on the version of Python and your PC